uarc/uforth/doc/src/dictionary.md

 ### `'`
 - dstack: `( -- xt )`
 - pattern: `'^ ([^ ]*)(?: |$)'`
-- Places the execution token of the word found on the stack.
+- Places the execution token of the word found on the stack, if not found returns `0`.
+  - An execution token will never be 0.

 ### `(compile)`
 - pattern: `'^ ([^ ]*)(?: |$)'`